tqtezos/stablecoin/docs/specification.md

 **General Requirements**
 ------------------------

-- The token(s) must be and FA2 compatible as to facilitate listing on exchanges and interaction with services which support FA2
+- The token contract must be FA2 compatible as to facilitate listing on exchanges and interaction with services which support FA2.

+- The token contract must store tokens of a single type.

 **Ledger**
 ==========

-Every address that is stored in ledger is associated with its current balance, token id and current minting allowance.
+Every address that is stored in ledger is associated with its current balance and current minting allowance.

 **Roles**
 =========

 The token supports the following list of user roles as is described in CENTRE Fiat Token specification and the taxonomy of permission policies that are described in FA2 token specification.

 <!-- Here're the roles that are present in current version of stablecoin token.  -->